filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 ## Forms

-Resource classes contain a static `form()` method that is used to build the forms on the create and edit pages:
+Resource classes contain a static `form()` method that is used to build the forms on the create and Edit pages:

 ```php
 use Filament\Forms;